gregoryloden/run/README.txt

 to run a command if either of two booleans was true:

 	create	boolean	a	true
-	creaet	boolean	b	true
+	create	boolean	b	true
-	if	and	a	b
+	if	or	a	b
 		move	100	100

- If both a and b are true, the mouse will move to x-100, y-100.
+ If either a and b is true, the mouse will move to x-100, y-100.
 Similarly, the and clause,

 	if	and	[clause1]	[clause2]